 You can’t lead anything without listening to the people around you.

 I’m talking about really listening, not just pretending to listen.
-When you listen to your team, colleagues and your boss, you learn what the key challenges are in your team or project.
+When you listen to your team, colleagues and your boss, you learn what the key challenges are for the people around you.
 Most importantly, you’ll show people that you care, because you take time to hear their point of view.

 When you take time to listen rather than just waiting for your turn to speak, you’ll understand more about how people are feeling.
 You’ll also learn what actions you could take to improve the situation.